 Fossil isn't a technology company; it's a watchmaker that makes stylish timepieces for all demographics.
 Its touch-screen smartwatch lineup runs the gamut, from the fashion-forward Kate Spade women's smartwatch to the rugged Diesel smartwatch designed for outdoorsy dudes.
 Fossil Sport is somewhere in between.

 Google encouraged its hardware partners, including Fossil, to add more features to smartwatches based on user feedback.
 Fossil included GPS, NFC and a heart-rate sensor in the Sport.
 Though Fossil designed a few fashionable watch faces to choose from, the software is pure Google.
 That's not a bad thing, especially after the Wear OS overhaul that drastically improved the interface.

 Stand-alone GPS, an NFC chip, a heart-rate sensor — those are all great features, but ones we (or at least I) have come to expect from a watch that costs more than $250.
 It's tough to be impressed by an OS that's playing catch-up to the competition.
-Apple Watch Series 4 has an electrical heart-rate sensor for on-the-go electrocardiograms you can share with your doctor for diagnosing atrial fibrillation.
-Sure, that watch is expensive (starting at $399 for the smaller version), but even the $279 base-model Series 3 offers advanced health and fitness features, such as high and low heart-rate alerts and a forthcoming notification for abnormal heart rhythms that's been cleared by the FDA.
+The Apple Watch Series 5 has an electrical heart-rate sensor for on-the-go electrocardiograms you can share with your doctor for diagnosing atrial fibrillation.
+Sure, that watch is expensive (starting at $399 for the smaller version), but even the $199 Apple Watch Series 3 offers advanced health and fitness features, such as high and low heart-rate alerts and a forthcoming notification for abnormal heart rhythms that's been cleared by the FDA.
 The Series 3 is also speedier.

 Maybe the comparison isn't entirely fair, but now that we've seen what smartwatches are capable of, Wear OS watches seem basic for what they cost.